RubenChao/tracking-drosophila/D-Track/README.md

 	[file_name.csv] is the name of the file where the results will be stored.
 	In the file_name is not provided, the program will ask for it.
-If no answer is given, the program will use [Data_n] as default name (n within 1 to 29).
+If no answer is given, the program will use [Data_n] as default name (n within 1 to 29). config.cfg file must be edited in order to change system parameters.
+This file contains important advices and information